younglim/hats-linux/kernel/README.md

 # Custom Kernel with USB/IP and vhci-hcd support

-Compile the kernel with custom .config
+## Ubuntu: Compile the kernel with custom .config

 ```
 sudo apt-get update -y